mtytyx/Steam-Debloat/README.md

 2. Run the downloaded BAT file with administrator privileges.
 3. Follow the on-screen prompts to complete the installation.

-For detailed instructions and troubleshooting, visit our [Wiki](https://github.com/mtytyx/Steam-Debloat/wiki).

 ## 📊 Performance Metrics

 | Configuration                   | Memory Usage | Startup Time  | Feature Support |